pusher/atom-pair/README.md

 ## To Do

 * Allow sharing of whole directories.
-* Make the cleanup more comprehensive and less restrictive.
 * Fix issues users have been having with snippets

 ## Credits